wlandau/r-multiverse.github.io/review.md

 R-multiverse may remove a package from its own repositories at any time if the package violates R-multiverse policies.

-## Modification

-No R-multiverse staff member (administrator, moderator, or otherwise) may modify a package in R-multiverse without the explicit consent of the owners declared in the license of the package.

 ## Recommended licenses

 The [Acceptable Use Policy](aup.md) prohibits packages that "violate any applicable laws, regulations, or third-party rights, including intellectual property rights".